The Queensland Rheumatology Services Staff

 The reception team are a dynamic group who are there to support our patients and their families every day.

-Daniel van Hoof-Harkin - Podiatrist
+Dan Van Hoof-Harkin - Podiatrist

 Daniel’s interest in podiatry started after being a patient of My Foot Dr when he was just a teenager.
 Despite leaving school and initially studying science and business, he re-entered university as a mature-aged student and graduated from the Queensland University of Technology with honours.